Everyone has a Role in Preventing the Spread of COVID-19

 Isolate at home if you test positive for COVID-19

-You should isolate right away if you test positive for COVID-19, even if you are fully vaccinated.
+Under Utah Department of Health guidance effective Monday, Jan.
+3, 2022, you should isolate right away for 5 days after the date you test positive for COVID-19.
+You must isolate even if you are fully vaccinated, have received a booster shot, or are not showing symptoms.
 This means to stay home except to get medical care.
 You should not go to school, work, church, group gatherings, or extracurricular activities.

 You are infectious and can spread the virus to others starting up to 2 days before you first had symptoms and until your isolation period is over.
 If you never had symptoms, you are infectious for 2 days before the day you were tested for COVID-19.